TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 ### Constraints

-- Limited processing bandwidth on the Raspberry Pi when running multiple ROS nodes (4-6 nodes can run on the pi 4)
+- Limited processing bandwidth on the Raspberry Pi when running multiple ROS nodes (4–6 nodes could run on the Pi 4; the Pi 5 offers improved performance and headroom)
   - The Raspberry Pi must balance tasks like SLAM, serial communication, logging, and visualization within its limited CPU and memory constraints.

 - USB communication bandwidth and draw